cabo/notable-tags/draft-bormann-cbor-notable-tags.md

 Type names such as "int", "bigint" or "decfrac" are taken from
 {{Section D of -cddl}}, the Concise Data Definition Language (CDDL).

+[^cpa]

+[^cpa]: RFC-Editor: This document uses the CPA (code point allocation)
+      convention described in [I-D.bormann-cbor-draft-numbers].
+For
+      each usage of the term "CPA", please remove the prefix "CPA" from the indicated value and replace the residue with the value assigned by IANA; perform an analogous substitution for all other occurrences of the prefix "CPA" in the document.
+Finally, please remove this note.

 # RFC 7049 (original CBOR specification)

 {{-orig}} defines a number of tags that are listed here for